yingye/postcss-px2units/README.md

 ## Tips

-If you want to use it in wepy, please use [wepy-plugin-px2units](https://github.com/yingye/wepy-plugin-px2units).
+If you want to use it in WePY, please use [wepy-plugin-px2units](https://github.com/yingye/wepy-plugin-px2units).